Wuffz/wave/README.md

 # Initialize Wave in your Git repository
 wave init

+# (Optional) Set your default base branch
+echo "DEFAULT_BASE_BRANCH=origin/develop" >> .wave/config

 # Create a worktree for an existing branch
 wave create feature/existing-branch

-# Create a new branch from current HEAD
+# Create a new branch (uses default base from config, or current branch)
 wave create feature/new-feature

-# Create a new branch from a specific base (local or remote)
+# Create a new branch from a specific base (overrides config)
 wave create feature/new-login develop wave create hotfix/bug-123 origin/main